cybertk/abao/README.md

   abao api.raml --server http://api.example.com

 Options:
-  --server          Specifies the API endpoint to use.
-The RAML-specified
+  --server          Specify the API endpoint to use.
+The RAML-specified baseUri
-                    baseUri value will be used if none provided [default: null] --hookfiles, -f   Specifes a pattern to match files with before/after hooks for running tests                           [default: null] --schemas, -s     Specifies a pattern to match schema files to be loaded for use as JSON refs                            [default: null] --names, -n       Only list names of requests (for use in a hookfile).
-No requests are made.                          [default: false] --reporter, -r    Specify the reporter to use                [default: 'spec'] --header, -h      Extra header to include in every request.
-The header must be in KEY:VALUE format (e.g., '-h Accept:application/json').
+                    value will be used if not provided                  [string] --hookfiles, -f   Specify a pattern to match files with before/after hooks for running tests                                       [string] --schemas, -s     Specify a pattern to match schema files to be loaded for use as JSON refs                                        [string] --reporter, -r    Specify the reporter to use       [string] [default: "spec"] --header, -h      Add header to include in each request.
+The header must be in KEY:VALUE format, e.g. "-h Accept:application/json".
-                    This option can be used multiple times to add multiple headers
-  --hooks-only, -H  Run test only if defined either before or after hooks --grep, -g        Only run tests matching <pattern>
-  --invert, -i      Inverts `--grep` matches --timeout, -t     Set test-case timeout in milliseconds       [default: 2000] --reporters       Display available reporters
-  --help            Show usage information
-  --version         Show version number
+                    Reuse to add multiple headers                       [string] --hooks-only, -H  Run test only if defined either before or after hooks [boolean] --grep, -g        Only run tests matching <pattern>                   [string] --invert, -i      Invert --grep matches                              [boolean] --timeout, -t     Set test-case timeout in milliseconds [number] [default: 2000] --names, -n       List names of requests and exit                    [boolean] --reporters       Display available reporters and exit               [boolean] --help            Show usage information and exit                    [boolean] --version         Show version number and exit                       [boolean]
 ```

 ## Run Tests